 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.57 applies to Python.
 Python has implementation-defined behaviour in the following instances:

-Mixing tabs and spaces to indent is defined differently for UNIX and non-UNIX platforms;

 Byte order (little endian or big endian) varies by platform.

 Exit return codes are handled differently by different operating systems.